kavia-common/Book-store-221706/bookstore/README.md

 ## Preview System Compatibility

-- The Dockerfile allows platforms that auto-detect Dockerfiles to build and run the backend without requiring a system-level `php` binary.
+- The Node dev server enables startup on platforms where `php` is not available.
-- The PHP built-in server serves this folder as the document root (`-t .`) on port `3001`.
+- The Dockerfile allows platforms that auto-detect Dockerfiles to build and run the backend with a real PHP runtime.

 ## Frontend